-Now that we have our local environment up and running, we are ready to start working on our app.
+So we are ready to start working on our app.
 We'll be adding a simple comments feature to our Reddit clone.
-There are many ways of structuring your code for a feature like this.
-But with SST we want you to adopt a setup that'll scale as your app gets more complicated.
+There are many ways of implementing this feature but with SST we want you to adopt a setup that'll scale as your app grows.

-We encourage following the Domain Driven Design pattern.
-And the starter that
+We strongly encourage following the Domain Driven Design (DDD) pattern.
+And the setup that

-The basic idea behind is to keep a seperate layer that purely implements your business logic.
+The basic idea behind DDD is to keep a separate layer that purely implements your business logic.
 This is agnostic to any API specifics.
 In practice, this looks like creating a collection of modules and functions in the

-services/core directory that implement all the capabilities of your system.
+services/core directory that implements all the capabilities of your system.

 In the starter we provide a